nvu01/Advanced-Data-Management/README.md

 ### Connect to a PostgreSQL database server
 [Instructions on how to connect to a PostgreSQL database server](https://neon.tech/postgresql/postgresql-getting-started/connect-to-postgresql-database)
 ### Download sample database:
-Download dvdrental.zip from [GitHub repository](https://github.com/nvu01/Advanced-Data-Management)
-or from [neon.tech](https://neon.tech/postgresql/postgresql-getting-started/postgresql-sample-database)
+Download dvdrental.zip from [root directory of GitHub repository](https://github.com/nvu01/Advanced-Data-Management) or from [neon.tech](https://neon.tech/postgresql/postgresql-getting-started/postgresql-sample-database)
 ### Load PostgreSQL sample database
 [Instructions on how to load PostgreSQL sample database](https://neon.tech/postgresql/postgresql-getting-started/load-postgresql-sample-database)